cloudprivacylabs/layeredschemas.org/content/_index.md

  * Privacy classifications: Personally identifiable information, sensitive information,...
  * Retention policies: Attributes must be cleared after a period,...
  * Provenance: Data source, signatures, ...

+Layered schema architecture provides the framework that enables applications to extend this list by adding new terms and semantics.

 {{<figure src="slice-compose.png" class="text-center">}}

 A schema can be "sliced" into a base schema layer and multiple overlays.
 The schema base contains minimal structural information and a unified terminology for the data.
 Each **overlay** adds metadata to enrich descriptions of data elements.
-These layers can be replaced with others representing variations to stuctural constraints, different languages or notational differences based on locale, different security constraints based on context, and more.
-The layers are then composed to build a new schema that can produce a new variation of the underlying data.
+These overlays are interchangeable to account for the variations in constraints, languages, notational differences, and more.
+A schema and a set of overlays are composed to build a new schema variant that can process a certain variation of data.
 These are transparent to the data processing application, so variations in the data sources or data targets are not "hardwired" into the application logic.

-Layered schemas can be used in a family of architectures with the following components:
+Layered schema architecture includes the following components:

-  * The Layered Schema Specification (Apache License 2.0): Defines the ontology, data model, semantics, and the algorithms,
-  * The schema compiler (Apache License 2.0): The toolset and the associated library to import, slice, compose layered schemas, and import/export data using them
+  * Schema compiler (Apache License 2.0): The toolset and the associated library to import, slice, compose layered schemas, and import/export data using them
-  * Schema repository: A central, or decentralized schema storage engine that composes the required variants of schemas based on the context.
+  * Schema repository: A central or decentralized schema storage engine that resolves references to schemas based on the context.
-  * Form processor: The form processor builds data entry forms from a schema, and them processes data entered using those forms and translates them into linked data.
-The form processor may define an ontology of terms to customize how data entry forms are generated.
+  * Form processor: Builds data entry forms from a schema, and translates entered data to linked data.
+The form processor uses an ontology of terms to customize how data entry forms are generated.
-  * Semantic processor: This component helps working with linked data.
-It allows an application to run semantic queries on ingested data elements and modify them as necessary.
+  * Semantic processor: Helps working with linked data by evaluating semantic queries and operations.
+Applications can extend the semantic processor by defining new terms and their operations.

 ## Data Capture